csulkowski/Macroeconomic-Model/README.md

 # Macroeconomic-Model

-Running the program on Windows.
+Running the program on Windows:
   Since the software is not certified yet, it will be flagged by Windows Defender Smartscreen, saying that it "prevented an unrecognized app from starting".